jacobemcken/jacobemcken.github.io/_posts/2017-02-24-sources-of-inspriration.md

 comments: true
 ---

 I find work-related inspiration in many places, among others, colleagues meetups and conferences.
-But most inspiration comes while purposelessly roaming the internet.
+But most inspiration comes while aimlessly roaming the internet.
 I've always been interested in more than writing the code for the software.
 Whether it be participating in meetings and discussions that would help me better understand the